nowshad-hasan/interview-preparation/syllabus/Java Topics.md

 - Why main method static in java
 - Why constructors can not be final and can not return values?
 - Default, static method in interface.
 - Why multiple inheritance not possible in java?
+What is diamond problem?
 - Type of Interface variable
 - Rules of method overloading.
 What's gonna happen when inheritance is applied to a method?
 - When auto-constructor added and when not